flueke/mesytec-mvlc/README.md

   This would solve the issue I'm having with the example project where find_package(mesytec-mvlc) cannot resolve the fmt dependency without a workaround of manually doing a find_package(fmt) first.

+* Add 'overwrite' flag to ZipCreator and default to not overwriting exiting files.